htruong/ezpi4me/README.md

 verified.
 If you succeeded cleaning your ME with this method, please send me an email.

 Beware
 --

 **Remember, that ultimately you're responsible for trying this with your machine.**
 I can't guarrantee that it will work.
 I can't guarrantee that what I told you to do won't fry your $4000 laptop.
 I wrote it the whole thing in ten hours.

+That being said, I have put every safeguard I could think of and made this process as simple and clear as possible.
+As long as you don't fry your chip by connecting a 1.8V chip to the 3.3V Raspberry Pi, the process is entirely undoable.

 Instructions
 --